gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

 **_Table View_**, with the Details layout, is the default view for search results.
 This view displays each item in a separate row, showing a thumbnail image and many of the item's metadata fields.

-If the keywords you searched for occur in the item's description, or in its PDF file attachment, they appear highlighted in blue in the **_Description_** and **_File Attachment_** sections of the search results.
-In the example below, the search keywords `waldron` and `bates` appear in blue.

 ![Viewing search results in Detail layout](viewing-search-results-3.jpg)

-If the item has a PDF attached to it, the PDF's file name appears at the top of the **_File Attachment_** section.
-In the example above, the third item has a PDF file named `ANP Pathmakers.pdf`.
-You can click the file name link to open the PDF in your browser's PDF viewer.

 #### Compact Table View layouts